Sinosauropteryx: Classification

+In 2024, Andrea Cau published a study on the phylogenetics of compsognathids that called the assessment of these taxa into question.
+The paper recovered Sinosauropteryx, along with three other proposed compsognathids in a polytomy within basal Coelurosauria.
+This polytomy notably did not include Composognathus proper, which would make none of these species compsognathids.

+In their description of S. lingyuanensis, Qiu et al. (2025) also commented on the monophyly of Compsognathidae and revived the previously monotypic Sinosauropterygidae within Coelurosauria as a monophyletic family containing all compsognathid-like theropods from the Jehol Biota of China (Sinosauropteryx, Huadanosaurus, Huaxiagnathus and Sinocalliopteryx) in addition to Mirischia.
+Their phylogenetic analyses using two separate datasets are reproduced below:

+Hendrickx commented that both S. lingyuanensis and Huadanosaurus can alternatively be suggested as juveniles of already known tyrannosauroids from the Jehol Biota, since the describers did not provide strong arguments against this possibility.

 Palaeobiology

 Diet

 The specimen NIGP 127587 was preserved with the remains of a lizard in its gut region, indicating that small, fast-moving animals made up part of the diet of Sinosauropteryx prima.
 Numerous lizards of this type have been found in the same rocks as Sinosauropteryx.
 These lizards have been interpreted as most likely belonging to the genus Dalinghosaurus.
 Dalinghosaurus was probably a fast-running lizard adapted to living in open habitats, much like Sinosauropteryx itself.

-The possible Sinosauropteryx specimen GMV 2124 (Sinosauropteryx? sp.) was found with three mammal jaws in its gut region.
+The previously attributed Sinosauropteryx specimen GMV 2124 (Sinosauropteryx? sp.) was found with three mammal jaws in its gut region.
 Hurum, Luo, and Kielan-Jaworowska (2006) identified two of these jaws as belonging to Zhangheotherium and the third to Sinobaatar, showing that these two mammals were part of the animal's diet.
 Zhangheotherium is known to have had a spur on the ankle, like the modern platypus, which would indicate that Sinosauropteryx fed on possibly venomous mammals.
+However, this specimen was later reclassified as a tyrannosauroid.